2degrees/django-pastedeploy-settings/docs/source/paste-factory.rst

     set debug = true

 Because we need to toggle the value of ``DEBUG`` from the configuration file, you must remove this variable from your settings module.
-If you have variables which depend on this value, you can still refer to it like this:
+If you have options which depend on this value, you can still refer to it like this:

 .. code-block:: ini